CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 > WalletInfo updateWalletById(walletId, opts)

-Update wallet by ID
+Update wallet

-This operation updates the information of a specified wallet.  &lt;Note&gt;This operation is applicable to Exchange Wallets only.&lt;/Note&gt;
+This operation updates the information of a specified wallet.
+For Exchange Wallets, you can update the API key, API secret, and other information about your exchange accounts with this operation.
+For other wallet types, you can only update the wallet name.

 ### Example